-4.1 Linear propagating motion
+4.1.
+Linear Propagating Motion

 One important implication to consider the velocity in fitting procedure is to reveal the properties of the plasma motion of MCs.
 First, we investigate the axial component, v{axis} , and perpendicular component, v{perp} , of the linear propagating motion of an MC.
-The former is a velocity along the MC's axis, i.e., in the z-direction of the MC frame, and the latter is a velocity perpendicular to the radial direction, i.e., the Sun-spacecraft line, $v{perp} = \sqrt{v_Y^2 + v_Z^2}$.
+The former is a velocity along the MC's axis, i.e., in the z direction of the MC frame, and the latter is a velocity perpendicular to the radial direction, i.e., the Sun-spacecraft line, $v{perp} = \sqrt{v{\gamma}^2 + v_z^2}$.

 The ratio of the axial velocity to the radial velocity, $-v{axis}/v_X$, as a function of the orientation of the MC's axis is shown in Figure 7a.
 A very nice correlation between them could be found.
-When the axis is almost aligned with Sunspacecraft line, the absolute value of v{axis} is almost equal to that of v_X , and when the axis becomes more and more perpendicular to the Sun-spacecraft line, v{axis} approaches zero.
+When the axis is almost aligned with Sun-spacecraft line, the absolute value of v{axis} is almost equal to that of v_X , and when the axis becomes more and more perpendicular to the Sun-spacecraft line, v{axis} approaches zero.
 It well follows the cosine function as indicated by the solid line.
 The small deviation away from the cosine function is no more than $0.06v_X$, which corresponds to a very small speed on the order of 10 km s-1.
-This result suggests that the apparent axial velocity is mostly a consequence of the propagation of the MC though an insignificantly pure-axial flow might exist inside an MC.
+This result suggests that the apparent axial velocity is mostly a consequence of the propagation of the MC though an insignificantly pure axial flow might exist inside an MC.

 The distribution of v{perp} is given in Figure 8.
-Panel (a) shows that except 6 events, all the other events have a perpendicular velocity less than 60 km s-1, and Panel (b) suggests that in 61 (about 85% of) events the perpendicular velocity is no more than 10% of radial velocity.
+Figure 8a shows that except for six events, all the other events have a perpendicular velocity less than 60 km s-1, and Figure 8b suggests that in 61 (about 85% of) events the perpendicular velocity is no more than 10% of the radial velocity.
 A noteworthy thing is that some events have a significantly perpendicular velocity with respect to the radial velocity.
-The MC shown in Figure 4b is an example, which occurred on 1998 September 25.
-Our model infers that the orientation of the MC axis is $\theta = 60^{\circ}$ and $\phi = 196^{\circ}$, and the plasma motion of the MC is the combination of the linear motion at -624, 95 and 50 km s-1 in $\hat{\mathbf{X}}$, $\hat{\mathbf{Y}}$ and $\hat{\mathbf{Z}}$ directions and the expansion and poloidal motion at 90 and -23 km s-1, respectively.
+The MC shown in Figure 4b is an example, which occurred on 25 September 1998.
+Our model infers that the orientation of the MC axis is $\theta = 60^{\circ}$ and $\phi = 196^{\circ}$, and the plasma motion of the MC is the combination of the linear motion at -624, 95, and 50 km s-1 in $\hat{\mathbf{X}}$, $\hat{\mathbf{Y}}$, and $\hat{\mathbf{Z}}$ directions and the expansion and poloidal motion at 90 and -23 km s-1, respectively.

-Considering the expansion of the whole looped structure as shown in Figure 1b and that there is no significantly pureaxial flow inside an MC, one may find that a significantly perpendicular velocity may be present if not the front part (or the apex) but the flank (or the leg) of the MC was detected locally.
+Considering the expansion of the whole looped structure as shown in Figure 1b and that there is no significantly pure axial flow inside an MC, one may find that a significantly perpendicular velocity may be present if not the front part (or the apex) but the flank (or the leg) of the MC was detected locally.
 Which part of a looped MC is detected by spacecraft could be roughly inferred from the orientation of the MC axis.
 We think that the apex of an MC is encountered if the inferred axis of the MC is almost perpendicular to the Sun-spacecraft line, and the leg is encountered if the axis is almost parallel to the Sun-spacecraft line.
 Thus, if the expansion of the whole looped structure was the reason of the presence of the perpendicular velocity, we may expect a very small perpendicular velocity for those apex-encountered events.
 Figure 7b shows the scatter plot of $-v{perp}/v_X$ versus Θ .
-Obviously, there is no dependence of the perpendicular velocity on the axis orientation.
-For those events with Θ close to 90° , the perpendicular velocity could be larger than 10% of the radial velocity.
-Thus, there must be some other reasons for the significantly perpendicular motion.
+Obviously, there is no dependence of the perpendicular velocity on the